 Croatia is a great destination for an active holiday.
-There are several adventure activities like kayaking, cycling and diving.
-Some of these can be enjoyed together as a family; while others will pump up the adrenalin for solo/couple travellers.
+There are several adventure activities like sea kayaking, cycling and diving.
+Some of these can be enjoyed together as a family – like our sea kayaking experience in Dubrovnik; while others will pump up the adrenalin for solo/couple travellers.

 Planning a trip to Croatia?
 Do read my two-week itinerary.

 With its long coastline and clear water, kayaking is a must-do activity in Croatia.
 There are plenty of companies to organise the kayaking experience for you, from several cities (Zadar, Split, Dubrovnik) and many large islands (Hvar, Vis, Brac, Korcula).

 We had booked the sunset sea kayaking experience in Dubrovnik, with Adventure Dalmatia.
 We went to the meeting point outside Pile gate at about 515 in the evening, got a briefing, met our guides, kept our stuff in water-proof drum and bag that was handed to us, and set off on the kayak.

 This tour took approximately 3 hours with one long stop.
 About 7.5 km of kayaking, in a double kayak with my husband at the back and my daughter sitting in the middle (20 kg more for us to pull!).
 A lot of exercise and a whole lot of fun!

 Exertion apart, this was one of our best Dubrovnik experiences.
 A great way to feel up, close and personal with the Adriatic Sea, see the walls from outside, see some of the spots around the old town including the Lokrum island and get the adrenalin going.
 The biggest plus, though, came from our guides Frank and Eric, who kept up a very interesting narrative of the town, the country, and, of course, GoT.